Join our lab

 Emma Menchions

 Emma is broadly interested in how climate change will affect species distributions, community assembly, and ecosystem function as well as how these insights can be applied to conservation and restoration.
-For her thesis she is using duckweed as a model system to study eco-evolutionary resident-invader dynamics; specifically, how invaders may influence the evolutionary trajectory of resident populations and the success of proceeding invasions.
-She is also continuing undergraduate research that seeks to improve climate threat assessments for the conservation of rare species in heterogeneous environments through ecological niche modelling.
+For her MSc thesis she used duckweed as a model system to study eco-evolutionary resident-invader dynamics; specifically, how invaders may influence the evolutionary trajectory of resident populations and the success of proceeding invasions.
+She also continued undergraduate research that seeks to improve climate threat assessments for the conservation of rare species in heterogeneous environments through ecological niche modelling.

 Mackenzie Urquhart-Cronish

-Mackenzie's PhD research focuses on understanding the demographic pathways and genetic consequences of range expansion.
+Mackenzie's PhD research focused on understanding the demographic pathways and genetic consequences of range expansion.
 She is interested in expanding on current evolutionary theory that predicts negative fitness consequences resulting from range expansion--or expansion load--by developing new models and conducting empirical investigations using natural populations of Erythranthe lewisii along contrasting spatiotemporal scales (e.g., latitudinal and elevational gradients).
-Specifically, she aims to identify when and where we would expect the accumulation of expansion load to negatively impact long-term persistence of edge-populations in nature, which has implications for population-level responses to climate change.
+Specifically, she aimed to identify when and where we would expect the accumulation of expansion load to negatively impact long-term persistence of edge-populations in nature, which has implications for population-level responses to climate change.
+After conducting postdoctoral research in the Wright Lab at the University of Toronto, she moved into industry as a Botanist and Research Scientist at a native plant nursery.

 Takuji Usui

 Takuji is interested in the eco-evolutionary processes that govern changes to species distributions.
 In response to environmental change, he is interested in the role of: (1) selective and stochastic evolutionary processes; and (2) species interactions in determining population dynamics at both the leading edge (e.g. range expansion) and trailing edge (e.g. evolutionary rescue) of the species range.
 In addition to these disequilibrial dynamics, he is further interested in the demographic and genetic processes that shape equilibrial (i.e. fitness and niche limited) range limits.
-To explore these themes, Takuji is currently setting up a novel, lab replicated species ‘range’ using multiple coexisting species of duckweed.
-Through utilizing experimental evolution, he will run lab experiments to study the effects of evolution on range dynamics in real time.
+To explore these themes in his PhD, Takuji set up novel, lab-replicated species ‘ranges’ using multiple coexisting species of duckweed to study the effects of evolution on range dynamics in real time.

 Lauren McBurnie

 Lauren is pursuing her BSc in Biology at UBC, and is broadly interested in how ecological factors influence evolutionary processes of species across landscapes.
-During the summer of 2022, Lauren will be studying the relationships between soil microbial composition, soil carbon sequestration and climate change-related variables across elevational gradients in the North Cascade Range, supported in part by an NSERC USRA.
+During the summer of 2022, Lauren studied the relationships between soil microbial composition, soil carbon sequestration and climate change-related variables across elevational gradients in the North Cascade Range, supported in part by an NSERC USRA.

 Nathalie Isabelle Chardon

 Nathalie seeks to understand what drives species geographic distributions and how these will shift with global change.
 She is particularly interested in species distribution questions in arctic, alpine, and montane systems.
-In her current work with the Angert Lab, she is using data from a seed transplant experiment and mechanistic models to answer what will limit species range expansion in the Washington Cascade Range with climate change.
+In her postdoctoral work with the Angert Lab, she used data from a seed transplant experiment and mechanistic models to answer what will limit species range expansion in the Washington Cascade Range with climate change.

 Haley Branch

 Haley completed her MSc at the University of Toronto, where she studied the effects of heat stress on reproductive development in Trianthema portulacastrum, a desert plant.
-She is interested in how plant communities will respond to changes in environmental stresses due to climate change.
-She is particularly interested in the role plant physiology plays in determining community assemblage under novel stresses.
-For her PhD, she is studying the physiological and morphological responses of Erythranthe cardinalis after generations of exposure to the California drought.
+She is interested in how plant populations will respond to changes in environmental stresses due to climate change.
+For her PhD, she studyied the physiological and morphological responses of Erythranthe cardinalis after generations of exposure to a record-setting California drought.

 Juniper Malloff

-Juniper is currently completing a combined honours degree in Chemical Biology at UBC.
+Juniper completed a combined honours degree in Chemical Biology at UBC.
 Their main interests are how climate change and other anthropogenic proceses will affect species interactions and community compositions, as well as how chemistry plays a role in insect-plant interactions.
-Juniper will be working with Lupinus latifolius and the associated insect communities in the Northern Cascade mountains, supported in part by an NSERC USRA for two summers (2021 and 2022).
+Juniper worked with Lupinus latifolius and the associated insect communities in the Northern Cascade mountains.

 Graydon Gillies

-Graydon is currently completing his BSc in Honours Environmental Sciences at UBC and is primarily interested in how climate warming impacts plant physiology and floral diversity.
+Graydon completed his BSc in Honours Environmental Sciences at UBC and is primarily interested in how climate warming impacts plant physiology and floral diversity.
 He was supported in part by NSERC USRAs in the summers of 2020 and 2021, during which he studied the effects of nutrient limitations across genotypes and temperature gradients in common duckweed Lemna minor.
-Currently, he is funded in part by UBC’s Work Learn program, and is working with PhD candidate Takuji Usui on studying microevolution in L. minor.

 Xianyu Yang

-Xianyu is a visiting Ph.D. student from East China Normal University.
-Based on forest and biodiversity inventory networks, he is interested in relating demographic strategies of tree species to climatic change and species distribution dynamics.
-Specifically, he focuses on the effectiveness of demographic compensation on helping species to maintain distributional range boundaries, and the role of demographic buffering in understanding species coexistence in tropical and subtropical forests.
+Xianyu was a visiting Ph.D. student from East China Normal University.
+Using forest and biodiversity inventory networks, he is interested in relating demographic strategies of tree species to climatic change and species distribution dynamics.
+Specifically, he focused on the effectiveness of demographic compensation on helping species to maintain distributional range boundaries, and the role of demographic buffering in understanding species coexistence in tropical and subtropical forests.

 Rassim Khelifa